 The Town has voted and authorized debt through the Pentucket Regional School District (PRSD) for renovations and construction at the Town's Bagnell Elementary School.
 PRSD maintains the bonds payable on their ledgers and assesses the Town its portion over the life of the debt service.
-During fiscal year 2013 approximately \$5 million of expenditures were incurred; a portion of which will be funded to PRSD by the Massachusetts School Building Authority.
-The capital assessment due as of June 30, 2013, based on expenditures incurred to date is approximately \$6.2 million.
+During 2014 approximately \$5 million of expenditures were incurred; a portion of which will be funded to PRSD by the Massachusetts School Building Authority.
+The capital assessment due as of June 30, 2014, based on expenditures incurred to date is approximately \$7.0 million.
 The final repayment schedule has not yet been determined.